 The Companies Act and the Insolvency Ordinance provide for dissolution of insolvent companies, but there is no mechanism to facilitate the reorganization of financially troubled companies.
 Other laws make it difficult to keep a struggling company solvent.
 The Termination of Employment of Workmen Special Provisions Act (TEWA), for example, makes it difficult to fire or lay off workers who have been employed for more than six months for any reason other than serious, well-documented disciplinary problems.
 In the absence of comprehensive bankruptcy laws, extra-judicial powers granted by law to financial institutions protect the rights of creditors.
 A creditor may petition the court to dissolve the company if the company cannot make payments on debts in excess of LKR 50,000 ($320.00).
 Lenders are also empowered to foreclose on collateral without court intervention.
 However, loans below LKR 5 million ($32,000) are exempt, and lenders cannot foreclose on collateral provided by guarantors to a loan.

-Sri Lanka ranked 94 out of 190 countries in resolving insolvency index in the World Bank’s Doing Business Report 2020.
+Sri Lanka ranked 94 out of 190 countries in the resolving insolvency index in the World Bank’s Doing Business Report 2020.
 Resolving insolvency takes, on average, 1.7 years at a cost equivalent to 10 percent of the estate’s value.

 4. Industrial Policies